 A class is uncomfortable.
 It’s supposed to be.
 The real challenge is in accepting the heat and humidity and even using it to my benefit.
-To struggle against the atmosphere and focus on the discomfort would only make my experience of the conditions increasingly more uncomfortable and difficult.
+To struggle against the conditions and focus on the discomfort would only make my experience more uncomfortable and difficult.
 I know this from experience as I’ve done it more times than I care to admit.
-Learning to accept discomfort in the hot room, is great practice for for life.
+Learning to accept discomfort in the hot room, is great practice for life outside of the room.

-Also, I regularly participate in acupuncture.
-Once they are in, I can’t feel the acupuncture needles at all – unless I move.
-So, I do my best impersonation of a statue while lieing on a table with the needles in place for about an hour.
-When moving, a series of small electrical shocks where the needles are inserted will ignite.
-Even if my nose itches like crazy or if my butt falls asleep, I resist movement and try to experience the sensation literally for what it is: a physical sensation, nothing more, nothing less.
-My brain’s interpretation of that sensation defines it as an itch or as uncomfortable or as just a weird tingling.
-It’s interesting to experience an itch without automatically, unconsciously scratching it.
-What if my brain does not define it as an itch that needs to be scratched?
-It becomes just a physical sensation.
+I also regularly participate in acupuncture and am happy to say that I can’t feel the needles once in place – unless I move.
+So, I do my best impersonation of a statue while on a table for about an hour.
+When I move, small electrical shocks where the needles are inserted ignite.
+Even if my nose itches like crazy or my butt falls asleep, I resist movement and try to experience the feeling literally for what it is: a physical sensation, nothing more, nothing less.
+My brain’s interpretation of that sensation defines it as an itch or as uncomfortable or whatever.
+It’s interesting to explore an itch without automatically, unconsciously scratching it.
+What if my brain doesn’t define it as something that needs to be scratched?
+It becomes just a physical experience.

 The same mindset applies to the yoga.
 It’s my interpretation of the conditions that make them bearable or not.
 A class becomes a learning, strengthening exploration of the various physical and mental feelings that show up due to the extreme heat.
-Instead of feeling like I have to do something to seek relief, I challenge myself to just be with the awareness.
+Instead of being compelled to do something to seek relief, I challenge myself to just be with the awareness of the feelings.

 In his article in The Wall Street Journal, Thinking Away The Pain, Jonah Lehrer writes: